noracares and 24-hour care: a revolution in care - the interview

 It was a stroke of fate that made Nora question the care industry.
 When her best friend's husband suddenly needed care following a stroke, Nora was confronted with the challenges that many families are familiar with: opaque placement processes, high costs and the feeling of not really being able to trust anyone.

-"The life my friend had known up to that point came to an end from one day to the next.
+"The life that my friend had known until then came to an end from one day to the next.
 But there was no way she wanted to send her husband to a nursing home.
 He was always there for me, now I really want to be there for him, she said at the time," says Nora.

 So everything had to be adapted, organized and applied for: Visits to the authorities, getting quotes for a care bed and a stairlift.
 A care assistant also had to be found.